Migrant arrivals from Turkey to Europe nearly double in 2019 | DW | 17.12.2019

 Read more: How the EU-Turkey refugee deal works

 Under the deal, Turkey is obliged to take back asylum seekers who passed through its territory and to prevent them from crossing to Europe.
-In exchange, Turkey receives €6 billion in funding to help with the Syrian refugee crisis.
+In exchange, Turkey receives a total of €6 billion ($6.7 billion) in funding to help with the Syrian refugee crisis.
 Ankara has repeatedly complained that the EU is not living up to its obligations and demanded more funds.

 "It has been reported that in some situations Turkish patrol boats have not intervened and even pushed refugee boats into Greek waters after being notified by the Greek coastguard," the confidential EU report states.